Consumer Cellular vs. T-Mobile

 Consumer Cellular vs. T-Mobile: Plans and Costs

-T-Mobile’s plans will cost a bit more.
-All of their plans come with unlimited talk, text, and data; their most affordable plan, Essentials, costs $45 per month for one line.
+T-Mobile’s plans will cost a bit more, and all of them come with unlimited talk, text, and data; their most affordable plan, Essentials, costs $45 per month for one line.
 Adding additional lines comes with steep discounts.
-On the same Essentials plan, two lines will cost $60 — $30 each.
-However, these discounts vary greatly by the number of lines and the specific plan.
-The Essentials plan, for example, is not available with three lines — two lines being the maximum.
+On the same Essentials plan, two lines will cost $60, or $30 each.
+However, these discounts vary greatly depending on the number of lines and specific plan.
+The Essentials plan, for example, is not available with three lines; two lines are the maximum.

 Senior Plans

 T-Mobile offers several different senior plans, all of which include unlimited talk, text, and data.
-To be eligible for these plans, a person must be 55 or older; also, to get the best deals, you’ll want to purchase more than one line.
+The primary difference between the plans is extra features like streaming subscriptions and service abroad.
+You must be 55 or older to be eligible for these plans.
+Also, to get the best deals, you’ll want to purchase more than one line.
 For example, their Essentials 55 plan costs $45 per month for one line and $55 per month for two lines.

 To learn more about T-Mobile’s 55+ plans, read our guide to T-Mobile’s senior plans.